 The value of the properties are subject to fluctuating market conditions and may be affected by consumer confidence, the performance of the UK economy and liquidity in the market.

-The Group does not currently have any borrowings and is therefore not currently exposed to interest rate risk.
-It does however have an ongoing requirement to fund its activities through the debt and/or equity markets and in the future to obtain finance for property acquisitions.
-There is no certainty that such funds will be available when needed and thus inhibit growth.
+The Group currently has a revolving credit facility and is therefore exposed to interest rate risk.
+It does have an ongoing requirement to fund its activities through the debt and/or equity markets for future property acquisitions.
+There is no certainty that such funds will be available when needed and thus would inhibit growth.

 The success of the Group is predicated on increasing the size of the portfolio, which would be at risk without further capital.
 In order to mitigate this, the directors will be engaged in regular fund raising.

-We have developed a pipeline of potential investments with a number of transactions currently under consideration and will be announced as they are finalised.
+We have developed a pipeline of new investments with a number of transactions currently under consideration and these will be announced as they are finalised.

 The directors will continue the same investment policies which have been successful since joining the NEX Exchange Growth Market.

 Report of the Directors